-Oualifiers for the Dressage to Music and Introductory Championships, Novice Winter Championships, Intermediate Winter Championships and Arena Eventing Championships must be held after 1 October until four weeks before the Championships.
+Qualifiers for the Winter Show Jumping Championships, Winter Dressage Championships and Arena Eventing Championships must be held after 1 October until four weeks before the Championships.
 Even if the qualifiers and/ or Championships run into the summer season they will still be classed as winter competitions.
 In exceptional circumstances dispensation may be granted for any qualifier to run earlier.